MartianDreamer/todo-app/README.md

 Just a simple stupid todo list app to demo reactjs.

-Double click on a todo item to show edit dialog.
+Right click on a todo item to show edit dialog.

+Double click on an item to select it.